Mets closer Familia has clot in shoulder, surge...

 Mets closer Familia has clot in shoulder, surgery possible

 ... might require surgery.
-The Mets say in a statement Thursday the 27-year-old right-hander will be examined by ...
+The Mets say in a statement Thursday that the 27-year-old right-hander will be examin ...

 Tweets